-We aim to help individuals, families and communities that have been impacted by trauma, adversity, and loss to re-establish a sense of safety and predictability in the world.
+We aim to help individuals, families and communities that have been impacted by trauma, adversity and loss to re-establish a sense of safety and predictability in the world.
 We do this by providing evidence based treatment programs for Posttraumatic Stress Disorder (PTSD) and related issues such as Acute Stress Disorder.

 If you’ve gone through a traumatic experience, you may be struggling with upsetting emotions, frightening memories, or a sense of constant danger that you just can’t kick.
 Or you may feel numb, disconnected, and unable to trust other people.

 When bad things happen, it can take a while to get over the pain and feel safe again.
 But treatment and support from family and friends can speed your recovery from emotional and psychological trauma.
 Whether the traumatic event happened years ago or yesterday, you can heal and move on.

 This page mainly refers to trauma in adults; click here for information about children with symptoms of Posttraumatic Stress Disorder.